WEI-zixiong/Master_thesis/README.md

 # Master_thesis
-1. Construct FEM composite models using ABAQUS Python script
+1. Construct FEM composite models using the ABAQUS Python script
-2. Calculate the equalivent elastic constants
+2. Calculate the equivalent elastic constants using MATLAB code